How does a VPN work? What’s unprotected in the 4-step process?

 Access geo-restricted content.

-Have you ever been traveling and tried to watch a show on your favorite streaming service, only to be met with a “not available in your region” error?
+Have you ever been traveling and tried to watch a show on your favorite streaming services, only to be met with a “not available in your region” error?
 It’s frustrating.
 A VPN solves this by letting you connect to a server in your home country, making it look like you’re browsing from your own living room.

 >> This is a huge benefit for streaming fans.
 We can link here to a future guide like the Best VPNs for Streaming.